This website by

 George Herbert (1593-1633).
 The distinguished poet, scholar, and priest spent the largest part of his working life in Cambridge, but completed his days here as Rector of this small parish about a mile to the west of Salisbury.
 Although seemingly destined for high office, a combination of poor health and a shift in the political wind resulted in a change of direction.
 He gave up the court life and became a simple country parson, seeking God’s approval rather than man’s.
 Installed as Rector in 1630, he spent just 3 years here until his death.

 St. Andrew's Church, Bemerton.
-The tiny village church dates back to at least the 14th Century.
+The tiny village church dates back to to at at least the 14th Century.
 In the past it was a chapel-of-ease to the nearby parish of Fugglestone.
 However the Rectory house was actually in Bemerton, so it was here that George Herbert lived, died and was buried.
 The church was restored at Herbert's cost in 1630.
 It was extensively repaired in 1776, and there were two further restorations in the 19th Century (1866 and 1894-6).
 Much work is still needed to maintain the fabric of the church.

 Read the latest message from